 I can still feel the New Year’s party on Red Square in my bones; the very square that was said to be entirely closed if one would believe the words of western media.
 Well, I had quite a great midnight, enjoyed the fireworks and ice-skating together with Russians, Georgians and Armenians before going underground to captue the whole Moscow Metro.
 Daytime temperatures meanwhile reached thrilling -21°C, a profound coldness that’s literally made for Banya visits and wearing thick leather coats.
-Each morning at 6 o‘clock I left my domicile on Bolshaya-Grusinskaya street, the big Georgian, and walk through the snow towards Barrikadnaya station to enter the Moscow Metro to capture and portrait the architecture of all its lines and station.
+Each morning at 6 o‘clock I left my domicile on Bolshaya-Grusinskaya street, the big Georgian, and walk through the snow towards Barrikadnaya station to enter the Moscow Metro to document and portrait the architecture of all its lines and station.

 Moscow Metro – The Underground of the Russian Capital

 Alltogether Moscow has 12 metro lines and fortunately Frunzenskaya (Фрунзенская) was still open when I started capturing the metro as only a few days later this station got closed due to reconstruction works lasting longer than a year.
 I was lucky again as such reconstruction works recently ended for Baumanskaya station (Бауманская), hence both stations could be part of the project like Tekhnopark (Технопарк), that was the youngest station back then in January 2016.

 The short interval of succeeding trains helps a lot to capture the metro as between 6 and 9 o’clock it was looking quite deserted.
 After 9 o’clock things get more difficult and you feel that unofficial 15 million people inhabit Moscow.
 And I even took advantage of the national holidays between New Year and orthodox Christmas, when many people leave the city.